temqest/UNITE-BACKEND/src/services/utility_services/README.md

 # Utility Services Documentation

-This directory contains utility services for managing districts and notifications in the UNITE Blood Bank Event Management System.
+This directory contains utility services for managing districts and notifications in the UNITE Blood Bank System.

 ## Services Overview